Snacks for Football Players – How to Fuel Your Performance

 • Fluid and Electrolytes: Rehydrate to replace fluid and electrolytes lost in sweat

-Other recovery nutrition snack ideas include:
+Other recovery nutrition snack ideas for football players include:

 • Ham sandwich with baked chips and fruit